pbojinov/arrow-js/README.md

 Arrow.js
 ===

-Arrow is a small JavaScript library for displaying a cross-browser downloads arrow
+Arrow is a small JavaScript library for displaying a cross-browser arrow.
+Perfect for pointing at that new file you downloaded!

 ### Get Started